demetrebadzaradze/Second-Brain/Making_Discord_Bot.md

 draft: false
 toc: true
 ShowLastmod: true
 tags:
   - python
   - bot
   - discord
 ---

+## WARNING
+**the hosting part of this article is not correct anymore**. turns out pinging already ran project in riple doesn't stays on because IP that pings the server get blocked and it is possible to bypass it but that's not what I will be showing here.
 ## Plan
 plan is to have in bot that can do:
 1. say something as many times, as user want (edit: bad idea)